State and Local Cybersecurity Grant Program Fact Sheet

 Cybersecurity Planning Committees are charged with coordinating, developing, and approving the entity’s Cybersecurity Plan.
 Eligible entities were required to submit Cybersecurity Plans for review and approval as part of their FY 2022 grant application.
 Additionally, plans are treated as living documents that can be resubmitted and updated as appropriate and can receive CISA regional staff support as needed.

-All entities with a CISA-approved Cybersecurity Plan must submit their current plan to CISA via the FEMA SLCGP Inbox (FEMA-SLCGP@fema.dhs.gov) no later than January 30, 2025, and annually thereafter on the same date throughout the grant's period of performance.
+All entities with a CISA-approved Cybersecurity Plan must submit their current plan to CISA via the FEMA SLCGP Inbox (FEMA-SLCGP@fema.dhs.gov) no later than January 30, 2026, in accordance with the annual resubmission requirement.
 When they submit, entities must indicate if the plan has been revised since CISA’s approval.
 If it has been revised, they must provide a brief explanation of any revisions.

 There is no requirement for an entity to revise their CISA-approved Cybersecurity Plan unless CISA notifies them that it does not meet plan requirements.